 Preservation & Redevelopment

 Much of our work with communities leads to the identification of blighted or underutilized sites and existing structures that offer adaptive preservation and/or re-use opportunities.
 Preservation and redevelopment can be powerful tools to support and stimulate community growth.
 SWMHP works with communities and other businesses to secure resources to help preserve properties, or clear sites to develop residential, commercial or community facilities.
-If your community or organization is interested in more information on finding the right tools and resources to address preservation/rehab or redevelopment needs, please call 507-836-1606 or email Kristie.
+If your community or organization is interested in more information on finding the right tools and resources to address preservation/rehab or redevelopment needs, please call 507-836-1610 or email Jen.

 Preservation and Rehabilitation Resources

-Preservation and Rehabilitation can bring new life to single family homes, multi-family properties, and business districts.
+Preservation and Rehabilitation can bring new life to single-family homes, multi-family properties, and business districts.
 The Partnership can bring construction expertise and financial resources to your neighborhood or property, whether the goal is to:

 - Remove health and safety hazards